 None of the other bridge crew had any comment about the repartee behind them.

-At the back, Hunter III pulled her hood up over her stark grey-and-white hair and sulked.
+At the back, Hunter III pulled her hood up over her stark pale hair and sulked.

 “Work hard and pray for trouble!”
 Norn cheered.
 “Then I’ll have use for you again!”